andressp05/Hypermedia/backend/documentation.md

 ## Implementation
 ### Tools used

 The server is developed using NodeJS technology and with PostgreSQL as database.
-The database is accessed from the server through an [ORM](https://knexjs.org/).
+The database is accessed from the server through an [query builder](https://knexjs.org/).

 To parse the handle the REST endpoint structure we used the middleware [swagger-tools](https://www.npmjs.com/package/swagger-tools).